weaveworks/weave/README.md

 existing tool chain, or require more complex startup sequences than provided by `weave run`.
 And sometimes the decision which application network a container should be part of is made post startup.
-For these situation, weave allows an existing, running container to be attached to the weave network.
+For these situations, weave allows an existing, running container to be attached to the weave network.
 To illustrate, we can achieve the same effect as the first example with